If you're married, there are circumstances where filing separately can save you money on your income taxes.

 A couple may pay the IRS less by filing separately when both spouses work and earn about the same amount.
 When they compare the tax due amount under both joint and separate filing statuses, they may discover that combining their earnings puts them into a higher tax bracket.
 Their savings depends on a variety of other factors, however, including their investment situation and whether they have children.
 The "married filing separately" status cuts the deductions for IRA contributions and eliminates child tax credits, among other tax breaks.

 Miscellaneous deductions can lower taxable income, but in order to enter them on Schedule A, they must add up to more than 2 percent of adjusted gross income (AGI).
 Spouses with union dues, job-search costs, tax-preparation fees and unreimbursed business expenses may find their miscellaneous deductions don't qualify when their higher combined income raises their AGI.
 A spouse who travels frequently for business could rack up a sizable tally in airline fees for baggage and itinerary changes that makes the miscellaneous deduction worth pursuing.

 Filing separately to save with unforeseen expenses

 Adjusted gross income also determines if a couple can use unreimbursed health care costs and casualty losses on Schedule A to save taxes.
-Unless out-of-pocket medical expenses exceed 10 percent of AGI, they don't qualify as a deduction.
+Unless out-of-pocket medical expenses exceed 7.5 percent of AGI for 2017 and 2018, they don't qualify as a deduction.
 Casualty losses must also total more than 10 percent of AGI.
 The spouse with the loss or substantial medical outlay calculates deductibility against his own, lower AGI when he and his partner file separate returns.
 When one spouse can lower taxable income this way, married filing separately might trim a couple's overall tax burden.

 Filing separately to guard the future